rust-lang/book/second-edition/src/ch04-03-slices.md

 ```

 We’ll discuss iterators in more detail in Chapter 13.
 For now, know that `iter`
-is a method that returns each element in a collection, and `enumerate` wraps
+is a method that returns each element in a collection and that `enumerate`
-the result of `iter` and returns each element as part of a tuple instead.
-The
+wraps the result of `iter` and returns each element as part of a tuple instead.
-first element of the returned tuple is the index, and the second element is a
+The first element of the tuple returned from `enumerate` is the index, and the
-reference to the element.
-This is a bit more convenient than calculating the
+second element is a reference to the element.
+This is a bit more convenient
-index ourselves.
+than calculating the index ourselves.

 Because the `enumerate` method returns a tuple, we can use patterns to
 destructure that tuple, just like everywhere else in Rust.
 So in the `for`